Ahmed-M-Anis/E_commerce/README.md

 - Category can be added
 - Brand can be added
 - Review can be added on any product
-- cart
+- Cart
-- checkout
+- Checkout
-- have security against query injection , spam, protection form xss ,and http secury
+- Have security against query injection , spam, protection form xss ,and http secury
+- Error handel

 #### project requirement